-Evans Peak is in Golden Ears Provincial Park, Maple Ridge, British Columbia.
-It’s an out and back 12 km trail.
-Elevation gain is about 995 m.
-Trail head starts at West Canyon parking lot of Golden Ears Park.
-The relatively short distant and moderate elevation gain mean that the trail inclines steadily from the beginning.
-Close to the top, there are a couple sections you have to pull yourself up using ropes.
-You need to bring a lot of water, and wear proper hiking boots and hiking poles because the trail is slippery at some sections, lots of exposed tree roots and rocks at other sections.
-Trail markers can be improved, and there are a few forks along the trail, therefore GPS and offline maps are highly recommended.
+Evans Peak is located in Golden Ears Provincial Park, Maple Ridge, British Columbia.
+It’s a 12 km out-and-back trail with an elevation gain of about 995 m.
+The trailhead starts at the West Canyon parking lot of Golden Ears Park.
+The relatively short distance and moderate elevation gain mean that the trail inclines steadily from the beginning.
+Close to the top, there are a couple of sections where you have to pull yourself up using ropes.
+You need to bring a lot of water and wear proper hiking boots and hiking poles because the trail is slippery in some sections, with lots of exposed tree roots and rocks in other sections.
+Trail markers could be improved, and there are a few forks along the trail, so GPS and offline maps are highly recommended.

-View at the peak is beautiful, if it’s a clear day.
+The view from the peak is beautiful on a clear day.
 I have been to Evans Peak twice now.
-The first time it was so foggy I couldn’t see anything on the top.
-The second time it was a clear day and that provided an opportunity for me to take some beautiful photos.
+The first time, it was so foggy that I couldn’t see anything at the top.
+The second time was a clear day, which provided an opportunity for me to take some beautiful photos.

 If you enjoy Golden Ears Provincial Park, you might be interested in my other hikes, East Canyon Trail and West Canyon Trail, or the ultimate hike in the Golden Ears Provincial Park….Golden Ears Summit.